A Safety Checklist for Parents

 Cover sharp edges on furniture, especially tables that are at the height of toddlers.

-Bolt lightweight furniture to the walls so they can not tip over onto children if
+Bolt lightweight furniture to the walls so they can't tip over onto children if pulled

-pulled on.
-Use outlet plugs to avoid children putting their fingers or toys in the
+on.
+Use outlet plugs to prevent children putting their fingers or toys in the outlets.

-Safety latches, gates, and door locks can help keep children from entering rooms and
+Use safety latches, gates, and door locks to help keep children from entering rooms

-other areas where they may be at risk for injury.
-Gates that are used at the top of
+and other areas where they may be at risk for injury.
+Gates that are used at the top